Skip to main content

 FilePurpose

-agent/graph.pybuild_agent_workflow, build_initial_state, state_to_output, run_agent
+agent/runtime/turn.pybuild_initial_state, state_to_output, run_agent

-agent/runtime_context.pyWorkflowContext frozen dataclass
+agent/runtime/workflow_context.pyWorkflowContext frozen dataclass